dongfang-steven-yang/faraway-frustum/README.md

 Submitted to ICAR 2021.

 ## Environment
-There two scripts for running this program.
+There are two scripts for running this program.
 Each script requires a different version of `tensorflow`.
 Check the python script files for version detail.

 We recommend to use `anaconda` to manage the tensorflow environment.
 You can use the following commands to configure your environment:
 ```shell